We’ve come to expect it: The Minnesota Legislature hits its required adjournment date with the most important business – the biennial budget – undone.

 Also unaddressed at this point are a series of police reforms proposed by the House DFL and environmental rules related to climate change.
 The Republicans in the State Senate are threatening to shut down the state’s parks and other popular amenities because of their opposition to new clean car rules.
 However, the budget should not be held hostage over policy differences.
 Those issues can be addressed when lawmakers reconvene next winter.

 We echo the frustration of many Minnesotans – why does it take until the last day of the session to reach a compromise that all of the leaders knew was going to happen?
 DFLers should have gone along with the governor early on and dropped any expectations of passing tax increases.
 Republicans need to abandon their ultimatum to shut down parks and favorite facilities – even if the threat is only that, telling Minnesotans they care little about summer vacation plans is downright cruel.

 We’ve said it many times before: Our state leaders need to work together.
 They need to listen to each other more than they proselytize.
 They must all take a few steps back from their hard-line political stances and find some common ground.

-We expect better. — An editorial from the Adams Publishing - ECM Editorial Board.
+This is an editorial from the Adams Publishing - ECM Editorial Board.
 Reactions welcome: Send to firstname.lastname@example.org.